connorheyz/online-notes/md-articles/ap-comp-gov/3-11-Notes.md

 ### Institutions

 ### Day to Day Life
 Thomas meets his in-laws in the hot tub every morning to discuss women and politics.
 After lunch, Thomas goes out.
 The people approach him because foreigners are so rare.
+People ask him question like, "What are you doing?", "Why are you here?", and "What does America think of Tehran?"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NDMyODIyNCwxNzY3MzY2OTYwXX0=
+eyJoaXN0b3J5IjpbMTkxMzc3NTYwMCwxNzY3MzY2OTYwXX0=
 -->